What is a Statement of Financial Position?

 - Valuation of Assets is substantially impacted by the judgment of Management and various accounting policiesAccounting PoliciesAccounting policies refer to the framework or procedure followed by the management for bookkeeping and preparation of the financial statements.
 It involves accounting methods and practices determined at the corporate level. adopted by them.

-- It takes into consideration only financial factors and fails to quantity non-financial factors which have considerable bearing on the operating results and financial condition of an Enterprise.
+- It takes into consideration only financial factors and fails to quantity non-financial factors that have considerable bearing on the operating results and financial condition of an Enterprise.

-- It shows the historical costs and does not disclose current worth of the business.
+- It shows the historical costs and does not disclose the current worth of the business.

 This has been a guide to What is Statement of Financial Position.
 Here we discuss the format of Financial Position Statement along with practical examples and limitations.
 You may also have a look at the related articles: